timmullin/elevate/docs-website-src/content/blockers.md

 # Leapp preupgrade (dry run) check

 If no issues are found, Elevate will perform one more check before performing the upgrade: it will perform a "dry run" of the leapp upgrade by executing `leapp preupgrade`.
 This will point out any problems that leapp would encounter during the actual upgrade.
 If any errors are found, they will need to be addressed before performing the upgrade.
-This test is only performed when the script is invoked with the --start option (and not with the --no-leapp option).
+This test is only performed when the script is invoked with the --start option.